Purpose of this policy

 Exclusion from school (suspensions or expulsions)

-Students should only be excluded from school in accordance with the obligations outlined under Ministerial Order 1125, see: Discipline on the Department's website.
+Students should only be excluded from school in accordance with the obligations outlined under Ministerial Order 1125, see: Suspension and Expulsion on the Department's website.

 Concerns and complaints